56kcloud/Training/Docker/kickstart/chapters/webapps.md

    Because the newly created volume is empty, Docker will copy over whatever existed in the container at `/var/lib/mysql` when the container starts.

-   Docker volumes are primatives just like images and containers.
+   Docker volumes are primitives just like images and containers.
 As such, they can be listed and removed in the same way.

 2. List the volumes on the Docker host